chrisdiggle1/battleships/README.md

 ### **Game Statistics**

-Once either the player or the computer has sank all of the opponents ships, the program will then display some statistics signalling the end of the game.
+Once either the player or the computer has sank all of the opponents ships, the program will then display some statistics and a statement telling the player if they won or lost signalling the end of the game.
 The statsitics increment each time a game and show the below stats -

 * Games Played
 * Wins